hphelion/documentation/object-storage.tutorial.installing-and-using-swift-cli-client.md

 ## (5) Advanced, more convenient usage

-Of course, with so many parameters (mostly for identification and authentication purposes) it can be a bit of a headache to have to enter an entire swift command everytime.
+Of course, with so many parameters (mostly for identification and authentication purposes) it can be a bit of a headache to have to enter an entire Swift command everytime.
 In my case, I typically want to pull a copy of a production site's assets down to a local development environment for website projects.

 To speed this up, I usually create a bash script for each project, with these parameters set up: